International Study Opportunities

 John Marshall offers a one-semester exchange program for John Marshall students with both Metropolitan University in Prague and Masaryk University Faculty of Law in Brno.
 At Metropolitan University, students focus their studies on commercial law, European Union law, and intellectual property law, among other subjects.
 Students studying at the Masaryk University Faculty of Law concentrate their courses in European Union law, international law, and Czech law.

 The Czech Slovak Legal Institute selects qualified John Marshall students to study at Metropolitan University Prague and Masaryk Faculty of Law during either the fall or spring semesters.
-In 2012 Masaryk University Faculty of Law established a scholarship that covers housing and a living stipend for up to two students to study in Brno during the spring semester.
+In 2012 Masaryk University Faculty of Law established a scholarship that covers housing and a living stipend for up to two qualified students.
 Courses at these universities are taught in English and are part of an Erasmus program offered to students from all over Europe.
 Students must have completed 29 credit hours and have a 3.0 GPA.

 Dates and Details